 Common Name: Japanese Horseradish

-Wasabia japonica is a Perennial up to 0.30 metres tall.
+Wasabia japonica is a perennial plant that can grow up to 0.30 metres tall.

 It has edible and medicinal uses.